Recognition of Prior Experiential Learning (RPEL)

 Supervisor/assessors

 You will be allocated a supervisor for support whilst you prepare your evidence for assessment.
 You will also be notified of the first and second assessors of your claim.
-2 assessors are required to maintain parity with standard taught module assessment.
-Your work may also be subject to scrutiny by an external examiner. -
+Two assessors are required to maintain parity with standard taught module assessment.
+Your work may also be subject to scrutiny by an External Examiner. -

 Assessment date/Deadline for submission